MakieOrg/Makie.jl/docs/src/tutorials/getting-started.md

 ## Requirements

-You only need to have a reasonably recent Julia installed on your system.
+You only need an internet connection and a reasonably recent Julia installation.
-If you don't have that, yet, follow the directions at [julialang.org/downloads/](https://julialang.org/downloads/).
-Makie is available for Windows, Mac and Linux.
+If you don't have Julia installed, yet, follow the directions at [julialang.org/downloads/](https://julialang.org/downloads/).

+Makie is available for all  Windows, Mac and Linux.

 ## Installation

 We will be using the [CairoMakie](@ref) package in this tutorial.

+!!! info
     Makie offers multiple [backend packages](@ref "What is a backend") that each have different strengths.
     CairoMakie is good at static 2D graphics and it should run on most computers as it uses only the CPU and does not need a GPU.

-First, create an empty folder somewhere on your system and call it `makie_tutorial`.
+First, create a new folder somewhere on your system and call it `makie_tutorial`.
 We are going to use that folder to install CairoMakie and to save plots.

-Installing CairoMakie works the same as with any other typical Julia package.
-First, start a Julia REPL somewhere, for example in your terminal or IDE.
+Now, start Julia, for example by executing the command `julia` in a terminal.

-Next, switch the active working directory to the `makie_tutorial` folder.
-Execute this command in the REPL, but be sure to replace the path with the location where you created the `makie_tutorial` folder, for example:
+In the Julia REPL (the **R**ead-**E**val-**P**rint-**L**oop which is what Julia's command line interface is called), change the active working directory to the `makie_tutorial` folder by executing this command, but be sure to replace the path with the location where you created the `makie_tutorial` folder:

 ```julia
 cd("path/to/the/folder/makie_tutorial")
 ```

-We want to start from a clean slate, so we install CairoMakie into a new environment which we are going to create in our new, empty folder.
-This way, we can be sure that there can be no problems because of other, already installed Julia packages.

-First, make the `Pkg` package manager library available
+Now, make the `Pkg` package manager library available

 ```julia
 using Pkg
 ```

-Next, activate the current directory, denoted by `"."` (this means our `makie_tutorial` folder) as the active Pkg environment:
+Next, activate the current directory, also called `"."` (this means our `makie_tutorial` folder), as a Pkg environment:

 ```julia
 Pkg.activate(".")